StarRocks/starrocks/docs/sql-reference/sql-functions/map-functions/element_at.md

 Returns the value for the specified key from a key-value pair of a map.
 If any input parameter is NULL or if the key does not exist in the map, the result is NULL.

-If you want to retrieve an element from an array see [element_at](../array-functions/element_at.md).
+If you want to retrieve an element from an array, see [element_at](../array-functions/element_at.md).

 This function is supported from v3.0 onwards.